angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 _standard-version_ will now do the following:

-1. It "bumps" the version in package.json`.
+1. It "bumps" the version in `package.json`.
 2. It updates the `CHANGELOG.md` file
 3. It commits the `package.json` and `CHANGELOG.md` files
 4. It tags a new release in the git history.

 Check out the [official documentation](https://www.npmjs.com/package/standard-version#release-as-a-pre-release) for further information.

+## Conclusion

 I hope that `ngx-semantic-version` will make your daily work easier.
-If you have a problem, please feel free to open an issue.
-And if you have any improvements, I'm especially happy about a pull-request.
+If you have a problem, please feel free to open an [issue](https://github.com/d-koppenhagen/ngx-semantic-version/issues).
+And if you have any improvements, I'm especially happy about a [pull-request](https://github.com/d-koppenhagen/ngx-semantic-version/pulls).

 **Happy coding, committing and releasing!**